9 eCommerce Trends Driving Online Growth in 2022

-We get it, we’re sick and tired talking about 2020 just like everyone else.
-But hear me out: As the world shut down, companies unprepared to sell virtually rushed to bring their products and services into digital spaces.
+2020 and 2021 brought a whole new challenge to ecommerce growth agencies and their partners.
+As the world shut down in 2020, companies unprepared to sell virtually rushed to bring their products and services into digital spaces.
 As a result, Shopify, like many other ecommerce CMS (content management systems), saw massive growth, increasing revenue by an unbelievable 89%.
 This translated to a mind-boggling $2.9 BILLION dollars.

 If you recognize your own ecommerce business as part of the above trend, it’s probably time to re-evaluate your online store to see if it’s adhering to best practices and staying up to date as we move further away from 2020 (cheers to that).
-We put together this guide to help identify areas of growth for your ecommerce revenue in 2021.
+We put together this guide to help identify areas of growth for your ecommerce sales in 2022.

 79% of smartphone users have made a purchase on their phone in the last six months.
 That says it all, doesn’t it?
 It’d be nice to tidy up this section with two sentences, but that’s just the tip of the iceberg.

 Online shopping continues to move more to a mobile-dependent space.
 In 2016, mobile commerce sales totaled at $0.97 billion globally.
-That figure is projected to be $3.56 billion in 2021 – over 3x growth in five years.
-In addition, it’s estimated that up to 73% of ecommerce sales will take place on a mobile device in 2021.
+That figure reached $3.56 billion in 2021 – over 3x growth in five years.
+In addition, it’s estimated that up to 73% of eCommerce sales will take place on a mobile device in 2021.
 Why such a large increase in such a short time frame?

 Mobile commerce has skyrocketed for three main reasons: convenience, accessibility, and increased screen time.